If you want to understand the essence of rally driving, it’s this: Real roads, real cars, really fast.

 After the recce, the co-driver creates his own interpretation of the route book: the “pace notes”.
 The pace notes are like a code.
 The co-driver recites them as the driver put his pedal to the metal and they help him, for example, take a tight corner at speed by describing the corner as a radius or highlighting the landscape on the turn.
 Here’s an example: “Right 5 tightens over crest”.
 This means a relatively fast right turn that decreases in radius as it goes over a hill.
 The pace notes try to remove the unpredictable, but you can’t predict the weather, wayward animals or other hazards such as fallen boulders that all become part of the rally experience.

 The race itself consists of a number of sections – either “transit” or “special” sections.
 Transit sections are the parts of the rally that take place on open roads and include time for servicing the car.
 Special, or competitive, stages take place on areas that are closed to other traffic.
 The car is tuned to be able to take on the challenges of the track.
 And the track can throw all sorts of things at the drivers.

-You will be safely behind the crash barriers, though, so at no personal risk.
+Each rally is spell-binding and unpredictable.
+It is therefore important that fans keep to areas designated by the organizers to remain out of harm’s way.
 But watching drivers push cars to their absolute limit is a thrilling pastime that attracts huge numbers of enthusiasts.
 Get to grips with the rules and follow the races, and before too long you’re sure to be hooked.
 Happy rallying!